ska-telescope/developer.skatelescope.org/src/about/teams-responsibilities.rst

   * Make sure all team members have access to SKA video conferencing tools.

-  * Create a team page on the `SKA confluence portal <https://confluence.skatelescope.org/display/SE/Software+Teams+and+Organisation>`__ describing who belongs to the team and his/her role.
+  * Create a team page on the `SKA confluence portal <https://confluence.skatelescope.org/display/SE/Software+Teams+and+Organisation>`__ describing who belongs to the team and their role.
 This page will serve as an entry point for team related information.

   * Use the Team Jira board to plan and report team activity happening in the development sprints.